Daniel J. Frey

 The virus rolls across the world, piling bodies with a casual efficiency.

-As it makes its way across America, us became them.
+As it makes its way across America, we become them.

 Prejudice feeds upon lies that support its belief.

-The virus is only a problem for the old, the brown, the black, not white male America.
+The virus is only a problem for the old, the brown, the black, not white male America-loving Capitalists.

 Can it?